Early Field Cooperating Teachers Selection and Placement Procedures

 2. The school district must possess the following qualities or resources:

 Early field placements are made through a cooperative and mutual agreement with P-12 schools and agencies.
 These arrangements are initiated and completed by the Early Field Coordinator in collaboration with the Dean and in accordance with School of Education policies and procedures.
-Candidates are generally placed in university-school partnerships and the Middle Road Professional Development School.
+Candidates are generally placed in university-school partnerships, the Middle Road Professional Development School, the Lafayette Mills Professional Development School and the Margaret Vetter Professional Development School.

 Field-based experiences are designed to provide teacher candidates with many, varied opportunities to transfer their learning to real life settings where the entire school focuses on P-12 learning.
 The faculty and staff of the School of Education endorse field placements in multicultural districts and diverse classrooms.
 Field assignments are designed for Monmouth University teacher candidates that prioritize opportunities to interface with P-12 students of differing abilities, race and cultural backgrounds.